Scientific Illustration: What Is It?

 Sketchbook Pages by Leonardo da Vinci, c.
 1500s

-Leonardo da Vinci, a more familiar name, commonly used artistic depictions to
+Leonardo da Vinci, a more familiar name, commonly used artistic depictions to understand science.
+His notebooks are filled with anatomical studies and illustrations of the human body and surgeries, as well as designs for mechanical inventions.

 For thousands of years, illustrations have been used to depict observations and inform others.
 Some early “medical illustrations” date back to nearly 400 BC, when they were created on individual sheets of papyrus and were used for instructional purposes to depict anatomy, rudimentary “surgery” and medicinal plants (Alan E. Branigan, The History of the Association of Medical Illustrators).